 August 14 - Rave On! - A memorable evening of early Rock and Rolllegends including Buddy Holly and Roy Orbison.

 Bring your blankets, folding chairs and even a picnic basket to enjoy before the concert.

 Refreshments will be sold for $1 per item.

 (Near the intersection wVisit our web site for last minute updates.

 As you drive into Jamesburg, past Manalapan Lake, you can see groups of people fishing near the outfall where water movement is at its greatest.
 This location is preferred because that's where the trout like to be.
 Thanks in part to the efforts of Boy Scout Troop 60, Manalapan Lake in Thompson Park was stocked with trout by the State's Division of Fish and Wildlife.
 On March 19, 400 trout from the state's hatchery were introduced to their new home.

-Recently, the Middlesex County Division of Parks and Recreation built a boat launch at Manalapan Lake.
-This will permit individuals to fish from either manual or electric powered boats.
-Depth measurements and oxygen readings were taken to ensure the viability of fish living in the lake.
-Troop 60 then constructed more than 80 fish habitats at the Department of Public Works garage.
+To further increase our enjoyment of this lake, the Middlesex County Division of Parks and Recreation built a boat launch, allowing individuals to fish from either manual or electric powered boats.
+Troop 60 had constructed more than 80 fish habitats at the Department of Public Works garage.
 The habitats were made from brush and concrete.
-In August 2012, the lake received a large number of fish transported from Brainerd Lake in Cranbury when its dam broke.
+In August 2012, the lake also received a large number of fish transported from Brainerd Lake in Cranbury when its dam broke.